LIKANG2021/kangli_page.github.io/_pages/about.md

 ------
 All along, my research focuses on the construction and safety monitoring of underground engineering, with my bachelor's thesis related to slope stabilization in open-pit mines, my master's thesis related to damage mechanism analysis and stabilization of mine shafts, and my PhD research is on the ground-penetrating radar non-destructive monitoring of shield tunnels and intelligent analysis of the data.

+My doctoral research focused on non-destructive testing and intelligent applications for underground engineering structures.
+Specifically, I developed automated equipment equipped with GPR for the automatic monitoring of structures in shield tunnel construction and operation scenarios, while utilizing AI models for rapid and intelligent data analysis.
+I also contributed to the research on intelligent monitoring systems based on the 'cloud-edge-terminal' architecture and developed the [GPR-AI Master] (https://www.gprai.com.cn/), which is built on elastic server infrastructure of Alibaba Group.

 Primary skills
 ------
 * Programming skills: Python, Matlab.